The stacked bar chart allows you to compare multiple measures through horizontally stacked bars.

 Create a parameter in range type.

-in any textbox (minimum, maximum, and interval).
+Please click on the axis range settings dialog and enter @ in any textbox (minimum, maximum, and interval).
 The range parameter is divided into start and end parameters.
 The value entered in the first textbox is stored in the start parameter, while the value entered in the second textbox is stored in the end parameter.
 Please select a parameter value (only Number type parameter values are allowed).

 The value of the parameter is reflected on the chart axis.